Skip to content

 t3 = perf_counter()

-# First verification: if there are no misalignment flags in the entire period, return a series of zeros.
-No need to acquire data from neighbors.
+# First verification: if there are no misalignment flags, return zeros

 self.save(save_into=save_into, **kwargs)